top of page

 to run,

-to throw sand,
+to dig in the sand,

-to splash water,
+to splash in water,

-to build and to imagine.
+to imagine.

 Children are not isolated,